Saffron Barker Puts On A Leggy Display In Oversized White Hoodie For Latest Outfit Pot

 YouTube star Saffron Barker took to Instagram to update fans with a new photo of herself.
 The former Strictly Come Dancing contestant is no stranger to showing off her outfits via the social media platform and made sure her most recent upload didn’t go unnoticed.

 The 20-year-old stunned in an oversized white hoodie that featured a yellow smiley face design on the front.
 The garment fell above her upper thigh and showed off her legs.
-She didn’t appear to be wearing any other item of clothing underneath and completed the ensemble with white socks and lace-up Nike sneakers of the same color that had their iconic swoosh logo on the side.
-She left the laces undone and kept her nails short for the occasion.
-Barker styled her long blond hair up in a messy bun but left the front down to frame out her face.
+She completed the ensemble with white socks and lace-up Nike sneakers of the same color that had their iconic swoosh logo on the side and didn’t appear to be wearing any other items of clothing.
+Barker left the laces undone and kept her nails short for the occasion.
+She styled her long blond hair up in a messy bun but left the front down to frame out her face.

 In the image, the online sensation, who boasts more than 2.3 million subscribers, took a selfie of herself in a large tall mirror with her phone.
 Barker was snapped sitting down on a white surface in front of a plain backdrop next to a gold handbag with a stripey design across it.
 She raised her right hand to the side of her face and looked into her phone while taking the pic.
 Barker tilted her head and right leg to the side, which she rested on tiptoes.